glynx/peas/README.md

   --pattern=PATTERN     filter files by comma-separated patterns (--crawl-unc) --download            download files at a given UNC path while crawling
                         (--crawl-unc)
-  --check               check if account can be accessed with given password --emails              retrieve emails --list-unc=UNC_PATH   list the files at a given UNC path --dl-unc=UNC_PATH     download the file at a given UNC path --crawl-unc=UNC_PATH  recursively list all files at a given UNC path
+  --prefix=PREFIX       NetBIOS hostname prefix (--brute-unc) --check               check if account can be accessed with given password --emails              retrieve emails --folder=FOLDER       folder name or ID to target when retrieving emails --list-folders        list folders available via ActiveSync --list-unc=UNC_PATH   list the files at a given UNC path --dl-unc=UNC_PATH     download the file at a given UNC path --crawl-unc=UNC_PATH  recursively list all files at a given UNC path --brute-unc           recursively list all files at a given UNC path
 ```

+## ActiveSync cache

+When PEAS connects to Exchange, it caches FolderSync results, SyncKeys and policy data in `./pyas_cache/<server>/<user>.asdb`.
+The chosen cache file is printed whenever `--emails` or `--list-folders` is executed.
+Delete the subdirectory to reset the cache for a specific account.

+All HTTP requests are logged to stdout (method, URL, user, device id/type), so you can audit what the client sends without extra tooling.
+If Exchange responds with a device access state such as *Quarantined* or *Blocked*, PEAS will emit a warning.

 ## PEAS library